suitlaboratory/suitlaboratory.github.io/_pages/about.md

 - **Alumni**
   + S. Cui (2021 - 2026), Currently an Engineer at Moga Technology Co.
 Ltd.
   + H. Zhu (2020 - 2026), Currently a Senior Executive at a Start-up Company (北京芯现像).
+  + C. Li (2023 Fall - present): Currently a PhD candidate at Ocean University of China.
   + Y. Huang (2022 - 2025), Currently an Engineer at Chinese Academy of Sciences.
   + T. Liang (2022 - 2025), Currently an Engineer at China Telecom.
   + Y. Yang (2022 - 2025), Currently an Engineer at BYD.